ISCP Talk

 Open Hours: Saturday, November 16, 1–7pm

 The International Studio & Curatorial Program (ISCP) Fall Open Studios is a presentation of international contemporary art by the 35 artists and curators from 26 countries currently in residence.
-Guest speaker Larry Ossei-Mensah, Curator and Co-Founder of ARTNOIR, will make remarks during the opening reception.
+Guest speaker Larry Ossei-Mensah, Curator and Co-Founder of ARTNOIR, will make remarks at 6:30pm during the opening reception.

 This event is free and open to the public.